rrcobb/crafting-interpreters/README.md

 functions are very cool

 Also, it looks like the fibonacci program is wrong right now.
 Do I have a bug, or is it because of the way that environments are defined?

+`executeBlock` was super messed up... not sure what happened to it, but it was v borked

+Bug fixed, unclear exactly how I messed it up that bad. oh well.